Stravaig-Projects/Stravaig.Extensions.Configuration.Diagnostics/docs/source/index.rst

 Stravaig Projects: Configuration Diagnostics documentation!
 ===========================================================

-`Stravaig.Extensions.Configuration.Diagnostics` is a set of extensions to assist diagnosing configuration settings issues by logging the current state which allows them to be examined.
+`Stravaig.Extensions.Configuration.Diagnostics` is a set of extensions to assist diagnosing configuration setting issues by logging the current state which allows them to be examined.
+It also provides options for obfuscating secret values so that they are not exposed in application logs.

 .. toctree::
    :maxdepth: 2